onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 Importantly, if this transaction fails, we want to revert the entire sequence of transactions.
 After all, you wrapped FLOW to WFLOW and approved the ERC721 transfer specifically to mint this NFT.
 If the mint fails, you want to unwind everything.
-This is where batching EVM transactions using Cadence is extremely powerful.
+As we'll see shortly, this is where batching EVM transactions using Cadence is extremely powerful.

 ## Interacting with the Contracts